-Kate Middleton’s 35 Best-Ever Shoe Looks
+Kate Middleton’s 35 Best Shoe Looks

 This year, Middleton surprised many when she wore sandals by Brazilian brand Schutz.
 She paired the label’s light pink sandals with a white off-the-shoulder dress.

-During the royal trip to Canada this fall, Middleton mixed high fashion with high-street.
+During a royal trip to Canada in the fall, Middleton mixed high fashion with high-street.
 She wore a pair of striking red Russell & Bromley pumps with her Alexander McQueen dress during a visit to Vancouver.
 Later in the trip she also wore relatively affordable pairs by J. Crew and Superga.

 With plenty of royal engagements to come this year, Middleton is sure to continue to impress with her fashion choices.